gilgameshjw/hydejack-starter-kit/WORK/README.md

 This work has been applied to multiple business cases like text processing, patient profiles modelling as well as fuzzy GPS trajectory modelling and matching.

+#### Applications of Language Models

+I am interested in the theory, training, usage and integration of language models into my workflow as well as some of the systems described below.

 ## Systems

 #### Conversational Agents